Nebuleon/ReGBA/README.md

   step.
 See the `Rewinding` section above for more information.
 * Toggle sound.
 Each time this hotkey is held, the sound will be disabled if it's currently enabled, and vice-versa.
+* Save state #1.
+Each time this hotkey is held, saved state #1 will be written, without confirmation if it exists.
+* Load state #1.
+Each time this hotkey is held, saved state #1 will be loaded.

 # Button mapping